Lanzaned-Enterprises/LENT-GovernmentJob/README.md

 ## Optional Settings / Dependencies
 - This script will work fine with renewed-phone / renewed-banking
-- This script will NOT work if you have the default `LENT-GovernmentJob`
+- This script will NOT work if you have the default `qb-policejob`
 - Settings for zones can be found in `client/cl_zones.lua`
+- Settings for peds can be found in `client/cl_peds.lua`

 ### Optional
 You can remove the Panic Button actions from the radial menu.
 Every config is different so I can't give an exact.
 You should go into the config and press `CONTROL+F` and search for `Button` then see what is linked in your police, ems jobs.